Migrant domestic workers in Lebanon: Category of Migrant Domestic Workers

 Migrant Domestic Workers can be classified into three types: live-ins, freelancers and runaways.
 Live-in migrant domestic workers live in the household of the sponsor for a number of years.
 During the time, the sponsor is responsible for all financial costs and has a lot of control of the worker.

 A freelancer is less controlled and lives on their own terms and works on an hourly basis for different employers.
 Some freelance workers may have originally entered Lebanon through the Kafala system and decided to remain when their contract finished.
-Freelancer are required by law to have a sponsor and some business men take this as an opportunity to earn money, sometimes charging up to $1,200.
+Freelancers are required by law to have a sponsor and some business men take this as an opportunity to earn money, sometimes charging up to $1,200.

 Runaway migrant domestic workers are former-live in workers who have left their sponsor for a variety of reasons.
 As soon as the migrant domestic worker leaves their place of residence they are automatically seen as an illegal alien.
 The migrant domestic worker must then either return to their home country or find a new sponsor.